Our Team

 Kelly is a licensed mental health counseling associate who works with teens, college students, adults, and couples, helping them to navigate various life challenges, including anxiety, depression, ADHD, relationship issues, life transitions, and grief/loss.
 Using a person-centered, attachment-based, and trauma-informed approach, Kelly collaborates with each client to meet them where they are.
 Kelly aims to create a safe, welcoming, and accepting space for all clients as they work towards finding growth and healing amidst life’s challenges.
 Prior to working in the mental health field, Kelly has years of experience working with college students in a coaching and leadership development capacity.
 Kelly received her Master of Arts in Clinical Mental Health Counseling from Concordia University Irvine.
 To connect with Kelly please email her at [email protected]

-Kala holds a bachelor’s degree in Medicine, Health, and Society from Vanderbilt University and is currently working towards a Master’s in Marriage and Family Therapy at Indiana Wesleyan University.
+Kala holds a bachelor’s degree in Medicine, Health, and Society from Vanderbilt University and a Master’s in Marriage and Family Therapy at Indiana Wesleyan University.
 She brings a wealth of knowledge and personal experience to her therapeutic practice from over a decade of work in the healthcare industry.
 A few areas of clinical interest include: family systems, parenting, attachment, couples work, intimacy/sex/relationship, and mindfulness as well as supporting clients as they navigate, anxiety, communication, and adjustments/transitions.
 Kala utilizes structural, strategic, and solution-focused therapy techniques, along with psychoeducation in the therapy process.
+She also supports couples with the Gottman Method.
 Kala is passionate about providing a client-centered approach to her sessions, seeing her clients as the experts in their lives.
 To connect with Kala, please email her at [email protected]

 Jennifer received her bachelor’s in Psychology from Lee University then a master’s in Professional Counseling from Liberty University.
 Jennifer worked in community mental health for several years serving children and their families in skill building, behavior modification, and parental coaching.
 Jennifer has worked extensively with children and adults with ADHD, trauma, anxiety, and depression.